semver/semver/semver.md

 normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7,
 1.0.0-x.7.z.92.

+1. Pre-release identifiers must be comprised of Major, Minor, and Patch numbers which must also follow the semantic versioning standard defined in this document OR one of the following words: "alpha", "a" "beta", "b", "release_canidate", "rc", "nightly", "n" or "pre-alpha" followed by a series of dot separated identifiers.
+Any version numbers containing the identifiers "alpha", "a", "pre-alpha", "nightly" or, "n" will be assumed to be in an unstable "not ready for use" state.
+Any version numbers containing the identifiers "beta", or "b" will be assumed to be in a semi-stable usable state that may still contain incorrect behavior.
+Any version numbers containing the identifiers "release_canidate" or "rc" will be assumed to be in a stable usable state that may still contain incorrect behavior.

+1. Any changes made to the public API that excisted in the last version not containing the current pre-release identifier MUST increment the Major version, Minor version, or Patch version accordingly.
+Any changes made to the public API that did not excist in the last version not containing the current pre-release identifier MAY increment the pre-release version.

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].